hyperledger/fabric-gateway/README.md

 of docker containers.
 The clients connect to the gateway to submit transactions and query the ledger state.

 The tests are defined as feature files using the Cucumber BDD framework.
-The same set of feature files is used across all three SDKs to ensure consistency of behaviour.
+The same set of feature files is used across all three client language implementations to ensure consistency of behaviour.